Austio/learning/Docker/docker-for-rails-developers.md

 By Default, commands run as root (user 1)

 Docker tags are really for naming repo/image and tagging.  `docker tag cID repo:tag`

+Lifecycle of a container
+ - created - at rest, ready to go
+ - running - when you `start` a container, `docker run` creates and then runs
+ - stopping - sends SIGTERM to main process in container, falls back to SIGKILL
+ - stopped - here after a stop or the main process terminates

 ### Reference